Preparing for the ACT and SAT

 Do colleges even need test scores anymore?

 However, be aware that colleges may still request test scores for merit scholarship purposes or specific majors.
-In addition, most students will STILL apply with a test score.
+A select group of colleges have moved back to requiring test scores with applications.
+In addition, most students will STILL apply with a test score–even when not needed.
 A strong test score will impact the strength of that application.
 When a student applies “test optional,” all other parts of their application become more important.

 Read more about test optional by clicking here.